rugter100/panel/README.md

 # Modified By Marije
 This is a modified install of pterodactyl.
 This is an install i use personally but i dont mind it being open source so therefore it is publically avalible.
 Currently only mild visual changes are being made so i dont have to apply them every time i update my server using this package.

-If you are looking for the official pterodactyl panel install please head over to https://github.com/pterodactyl/panel instead
+If you are looking for the official pterodactyl panel install please head over to https://github.com/pterodactyl/panel instead.

 Current planned features for this fork:
 * Plugin manager connected to the panel
 * Permission manager via LuckPerms intergrated into the panel